Indications for: TEFLARO

 May cause false (+) direct Coomb's test.

-Diarrhea, nausea, vomiting, pyrexia, rash; C. difficile-associated diarrhea, hypersensitivity reactions (discontinue if occur).
+Diarrhea, nausea, vomiting, pyrexia, rash; C. difficile-associated diarrhea, hypersensitivity reactions (discontinue if occur), neurological reactions.

 Single-dose vials—1, 10